benvonh/drc_driver/README.md

 ## Config

-A `config.hpp` file is provided under `include/drc_driver/` which contains the pin numbers for speed and steering on Raspbery Pi 4, in addition to the minimum and maximum pulsewidth for the servo steering and ESC.
+A `config.hpp` file is provided under `include/drc_driver/` which contains the pin numbers for speed and steering on the Raspbery Pi 4, in addition to the minimum and maximum pulsewidth.

 Default configuration:
 - Speed pin: 12